EVerest/everest-core/docs/source/explanation/getting-started/get-started-sw.rst

 functionality of a charging station software stack.

-You can find all interface source files in the directory *{EVerest Workspace Directory}/everest-core/interfaces* as yaml files or their respective documentation in the :doc:`EVerest Reference Documentation </reference/index>`.
+You can find all interface source files in the directory *everest-core/interfaces* as yaml files or their respective documentation in the :doc:`EVerest Reference Documentation </reference/types_index>`.

 This is an easy interface as an example: